7-Day Tasmanian Road Trip Itinerary

 Accommodation

-- Budget-ish – Cradle Mountain Highlanders (Cradle Mountain Village)
+- Budget – Cradle Mountain Highlanders

-- Mid-Range – Cradle Mountain Hotel (Cradle Mountain Village)
+- Luxe – Cradle Mountain Lodge

 Day 3: Cradle Mountain to Launceston (via Stanley and Sheffield)